 Deputy Director of Heritage Andrew Baines said: 'Now the old Royal Marines Museum at Eastney is on the market to be sold, the campaign for a new one in the Historic Dockyard has really stepped up.

 'Other cities will be green with envy when they see Victory get painted in Royal Marines green.
 We’ve undertaken a programme of research and think this will be a very special and unique tribute to the 11 Royal Marine officers and 135 privates who served as the ship’s fighting force during Trafalgar.'

-For the first time the story of the Royal Marines, a national story but also one with impact across the globe, will be told in a building appropriate to its scale.
+For the first time the story of the Royal Marines, a national story, but also a story with impact across the globe, will be told in a building appropriate to its scale.

 Dave Bishop, a painter in the Historic Ships team, is no stranger to painting Victory.
-He said: ‘Last time we painted her it took nearly five months, but this time I reckon we can get away with one coat, so it should really be quite a quick job for the team.’
+He said: 'Last time we painted her it took nearly five months, but this time I reckon we can get away with one coat, so it should really be quite a quick job.'

 Nelson’s ship has welcomed almost 30 million visitors to Portsmouth Historic Dockyard since she opened in 1928.

 To find out more about donating to the new Royal Marines museum, visit nmrn.org.uk/donate.
 You can also follow the #5MillionMission campaign on Twitter at @RoyalMarinesMus